 In 1957, the Company was established as an asset management company for Nomura Securities when the latter constructed its new head office building.
 In 1961, the Company entered the residential development business with the aim of tackling the housing shortage, which was a key social issue during the postwar reconstruction period.
 In 1963, the Company advanced into the condominium development business and firmly established its position as a major private real estate developer.
-While steadily expanding our office building business, in 1978, we developed Shiniuku Nomura Building, a skyscraper that still serves as our head office to this day
+While steadily expanding our office building business, in 1978, we developed Shinjuku Nomura Building, a skyscraper that still serves as our head office to this day.

-Spun off from Nomura Securities and launched real estate business focused on the leasing and managemura Building, moved the Company's
+Spun off from Nomura Securities and launched real estate business focused on the leasing and management of office buildings

-Launched real estate development business with
+Launched real estate development business with development of the Kajiwarayama residential area in Kanagawa